-The use of personal red or amber flashlights should be encouraged but high power flashlights (> 300 lumens) should not be allowed.
+The use of personal red or amber flashlights may be used but high power flashlights (> 300 lumens) should not be allowed.
 As with permanent lighting, amber and red light flashlights will reduce glare and help maintain dark adaptation.
 The use of white flashlights should be discouraged or used sparingly.
 Installation and extended use of portable outdoor lighting is strictly prohibited.